-My name is Harold (Hal) Aage Skaarup, CD2, BFA, MA in War Studies.
+My name is Harold (Hal) Aage Skaarup, CD3, BFA, MA in War Studies.

-Once upon a time, or "back in the day" as my generation likes to say, I served as a Military Intelligence Officer in the Canadian Army.
-I have been fortunate in having a career that gave me a chance to see some interesting parts of the world while on duty with NATO in Germany, with the UN in Cyprus, with SFOR in Bosnia-Herzegovina, with NORAD in Colorado, with ISAF in Afghanistan and of course here at home and across Canada.
+"Back in the day" as my generation likes to say, I served as a Canadian Army Paratrooper and Military Intelligence Officer.
+I have had the great good fortune in having a military career that gave me a chance to see some interesting parts of the world while on duty with NATO in Germany, with the UN in Cyprus, with SFOR in Bosnia-Herzegovina, with NORAD in Colorado, with ISAF in Afghanistan and of course here at home and across Canada.

 When I retired from the Army in August 2011 at 5 Canadian Division Support Base (5 CDSB) Gagetown, New Brunswick, I took an interest in the New Brunswick Military History Museum (NBMHM) on base.
 Now settled down at our home in Fredericton, I became a volunteer researcher and tour guide at the museum.
-I also currently serve on the Board of Directors at the Fredericton Region Museum (FRM).
+I also currently serve on the Board of Directors of the York Sunbury Historical Society as their President, and oversea the activities at the Fredericton Region Museum (FRM), as well as the New Brunswick Aviation Museum in the Miramichi.
+Along the way, I was inducted into group of RCAF Associate Historians.
 In the process, I have met some wonderful people and heard many of their stories, fielded questions from a myriad of visitors and continue to learn something new about our history every day.
-I would like to share some of these stories with you here.
+The aim, therefore, of these pages, is to share some of these stories with you.
 I have collected a fair amount of data that will be of interest to military historians and like-minded enthusiasts, but I am not the expert on all things military.
 What I do have is a wonderful collection of colleagues who do have some expertise in specific military subjects, and if I can't find an answer to your question, I may know someone I can refer you to, who can help.

 The subject material is generally divided into Army, Navy and Air Force sections, and if those are your interest, jump to the Search section of this page.
 I have a wide variety of general interests as well, and hope you find something that will catch your attention.
 Good hunting.